 How is the original property owner reimbursed?
-RCW 35.91.040 states that nobody can connect to water or sewer facilities under a latecomer agreement during the life of the agreement without first paying to the city, town, or county the amount required by the agreement.
-Moneys received under a latecomer agreement are to be paid out under the terms of the agreement within 60 days.
+RCW 35.91.040 states that no properties can be connected to water or sewer facilities under a latecomer agreement during the life of the agreement without first paying to the city, town, or county the amount required by the agreement.
+Money received under a latecomer agreement are to be paid out under the terms of the agreement within 60 days.
 If connection is made into a contracted water or sewer facility without payment having been made, the city, town, or county may remove the unauthorized connection and all connecting tile or pipe located in the facility right-of-way and dispose of unauthorized material without any liability.

 How are the costs due under a utility latecomer agreement determined?
 This is to be determined by an engineer's estimate, which must include the fair pro rata share due from property owners, per RCW 35.91.050.

 Does a latecomer agreement need to be recorded?
 Yes.
 The agreement must be recorded with the county auditor, per RCW 35.91.020 and RCW 57.22.040.
-In addition, RCW 65.08.170 states that a "notice of additional tap or connection charges," that includes a legal description or a map of the affected property, must also be filed with the county auditor.
+In addition, RCW 65.08.170 states that the "notice of additional tap or connection charges," which must include a legal description or a map of the affected property, must also be filed with the county auditor.